Definition of Full-Time, Degree-Seeking Student

-Plainview students are allowed to register for online courses in the last week of WBUonline registration.
+Plainview students are allowed to register for online courses the second week of WBUonline registration.

 Undergraduates Enrolled in Graduate Courses

-A Wayland student classified as a senior in the last regular or summer session term of undergraduate work may enroll in up to six semester hours of graduate work, provided that the student has completed an application to the Graduate Program, has a cumulative GPA of 3.0 or better, and has obtained written approval from the dean of the school in which the work is offered.
-With approval from the academic advisor, the student may apply credit for graduate course work to either the undergraduate degree or graduate degree during the semester taken; however, in no instance may credit for course work be applied to both degrees.
+A Wayland student classified as a senior in the last regular or summer session term of undergraduate work may enroll in up to six credit hours of graduate work, provided that the student has completed an application to the Graduate Program, has a cumulative GPA of 3.0 or better, and has obtained written approval from the dean of the school in which the work is offered.
+With approval from the academic advisor, the student may apply credit for graduate course work to either the undergraduate degree or graduate degree during the term taken; however, in no instance may credit for course work be applied to both degrees with the exception of specific requirements stated toward an accelerated program.
 On external campuses, the advisor must notify the correct administrative office in writing as to the area for which credit is to be applied.

 If the graduate course work is to satisfy undergraduate degree requirements, the student shall be governed by the existing catalog of record.
 If the graduate course work is to be applied to Wayland graduate degree requirements, the student shall be governed by the current catalog at the time of initial enrollment in graduate course work.
-Students will not be allowed to enroll in any more graduate classes until admitted to the university as a graduate student and the baccalaureate degree has been posted.
+Students will not be allowed to enroll in any more graduate classes until admitted to the university as a graduate student and the baccalaureate degree has been posted, with the exception of accelerated degree programs.
 Courses taken to be used toward a graduate program may have financial aid implications.
 For clarification of financial aid, contact the campus financial aid representative.